Abdipour/JalaliDate/README.md

 This module is designed and tested for **Akaunting version 3.1.x**.

+## Supported Akaunting Apps

+This module provides Jalali date support for the following Akaunting apps:

+- **Employees:** All date fields in the Employees app are converted to Jalali.

+*More app integrations will be added in future releases.*

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.